jonasoesch/p9/4-experiment.md

 #### H1: Transition understanding

 We did not find any indication that animation resulted in a better understanding of the relationships that the author wanted to convey.
-The main hypothesis of the experiment therefore needs to be rejected.
+The main hypothesis of the experiment, therefore, needs to be rejected.

 #### H2: Relationship

 Neither did we find that animated transitions implied a relationship between the charts more often than static transitions.
-Animation therefore does not seem to imply a relationship between two charts.
+Animation, therefore, does not seem to imply a relationship between two charts.

 #### H3: Causality